ngs-lang/ngs/doc/ngs.1.md

 # THANKS

 Thanks to Zeev Glozman for Mac support, CMake contribution and other help.
+Thanks to Ricardo Gomes for feedback, fixes to documentation, and other contributions.
 Thanks to Guy Egozy, Avishai Ish-Shalom and other friends for ideas and feedback.
-Thanks to Ricardo Gomes for feedback and fixes to documentation.